psychoinformatics-de/psychoinformatics-www/content/pages/teaching.rst

 We offer the opportunity for research internships for international students (PhD, high school) and postdocs, ranging from few weeks to several months.
-Research topics have comprised multivariate data analysis of neuroimaging data, multi-modal dataset from natural stimulation, and computational modeling of behavioral data.
-The implementation of the algorithm for statistical evaluation of classification results in the following paper is an example of an internship
+Research topics have comprised multivariate data analysis of neuroimaging data, multi-modal datasets from natural stimulation, and computational modeling of behavioral data.
+The algorithm implementations in the following papers are examples of of such projects:

-result:
+* **Dar, A. H., Wagner, A. S.** & Hanke, M. (2019). `REMoDNaV: Robust Eye Movement Detection for Natural Viewing <https://doi.org/10.1101/619254>`_.
+  *bioRxiv*. *(first two authors contributed equally)*

 * Hanke, M., **Dinga, R.**, Häusler, C., Guntupalli, J. S., Casey, M., Kaule,
   F. R. & Stadler, S. (2015). `High-resolution 7-Tesla fMRI data on the